Gun Permits in New Jersey

 There are two distinct firearms purchase permits in New Jersey, each of which applies to a specific classification of weapons.
 New Jersey law regarding the purchase of firearms is outlined in section N.J.S.A.
 2C:58-3 of the New Jersey Administrative Code.
 According to this statute, you must obtain a “New Jersey Permit to Purchase a Handgun,” in order to legally purchase a handgun in New Jersey.
 On the other hand, if you intend to purchase a rifle or shotgun, you must obtain a “New Jersey Firearms Purchaser Identification Card.”

 In order to obtain a New Jersey Permit to Purchase a Handgun or a New Jersey Firearms Purchaser Identification Card, you must follow a strict protocol.
 First, you must submit an application to the Chief of Police at your local police department or to the Superintendent of the New Jersey State Police.
 The application form is the same for both types of purchase permits and will require you to provide a host of personal information, including your current residence, place of employment, and use of alcohol or controlled dangerous substances.
-The permit process will also include a complete background check with the New Jersey State Police and FBI, mental health records search, investigation by the local police, fingerprinting, and two references.
+The permit process will also include a complete background check with the New Jersey State Police and FBI, mental health records search, investigation by the local police, fingerprinting, and three references.
 New Jersey also requires gun permit applicants to demonstrate training in the safe handling and use of firearms.

 Carry Permits in New Jersey